Rentvesting Explained: A Smart Property Strategy

 One of the major differences between investing in property and investing in the stock market is the initial cost.
 Real estate has a much higher entry point, especially if you’re wanting to buy in an expensive location.

-Having said that, it does provide a passive income stream and the potential for attractive appreciation.
+That said, it does provide a passive income stream and the potential for attractive appreciation.

 Is rentvesting a safer option?

 When you have an investment property, you have guaranteed rental income.
 The only thing is that your property needs to be rented out to get this income.
 You’re also not always guaranteed to be able to cover mortgage repayments with your rental income.
 This is known as negative gearing, and, while not ideal for investors looking to increase their income it does come with some appealing tax benefits.
-Also, investing in real estate can actually protect you from inflation given that property values typically rise in accordance with inflation.
+Also, investing in real estate can protect you from inflation given that property values typically rise in accordance with inflation.

 When it comes to rentvesting, the trick is that you must invest the difference (not just spend it) to build your wealth for this strategy to work.